4IceG/ZTE-MF286D/README.md

 > All you need to do is change the apn (for qmi in LuCI) and set up wi-fi/passwords.

-> Notification option for luci-app-sms-tool package does not work, needs to be rewritten to support procd.
+> The LED notification option in luci-app-sms-tool is not working, need to be rewritten to handle procd.

 #### Internet connection setup | Change of apn for mobile internet operator